 Here are the basic step by step instructions.
 I have a printable recipe card at the bottom as well if you’d prefer that to keep it handy in your cookbook.
 This is for breasts.
 If you want to cook a frozen whole chicken in Crockpot I have instructions for that here too.

-Put breasts in pot with water and sprinkle bullion on top.
+Put breasts in pot with water and if you don’t use broth, with water you are going to want to sprinkle bullion on top as well to add flavor.

 If you just cool and bag it you’ll be safe eating it up to another 4 days after that.
 Know you won’t eat it all in that time?
 Packaging it up in airtight storage bags and freezing it will prolong it’s life to 3-4 months.